A Weaver on the Horizon: Synopsis

 Huang Qiao'er (Ivy Lu, Janine Chang) was born to an impoverished family in Songjiang Prefecture (present-day Shanghai).
-She lost her parents at an early age and was raised by her aunt at Lin'an (Hangzhou), the capital of the Southern Song, who taught her textile arts.
-While growing up in a textile mill, Qiao'er developed a close bond with the neighboring dyehouse owner's son, Fang Ning (Edwin Siu), who fell in love with her.
+She loses her parents at an early age and is raised by her aunt in Lin'an (Hangzhou), the capital of the Southern Song (Song dynasty), who teaches her textile arts.
+While growing up in a textile mill, Qiao'er befriends the son of the neighboring dyehouse owner, Fang Ning (Edwin Siu), who falls in love with her.
 Eventually, Splendid Mill's weavers produce outstanding results, earning them the opportunity to work in the imperial palace.
-Through Qiao'er's friendship with the emperor's niece, Zhao Jiayi (Cecilia Liu), Qiao'er gained access to the palace's study, deepening her knowledge of weaving from its collection.
-However, the weavers become embroiled in a power struggle with the emperor's consorts, as well as a competition with the Iridescent Cloud Mill's weavers, who also work at the palace.
+Through Qiao'er's friendship with the emperor's niece, Zhao Jiayi (Cecilia Liu), Qiao'er gains access to the palace's study, deepening her knowledge of weaving from its collection.
+However, the weavers become embroiled in a power struggle with the emperor's consorts and in a competition with the Iridescent Cloud Mill's weavers.

-While in the palace, Qiao'er became infatuated with a young general, Lin Mufei (Justin Yuan), which strained her friendship with the princess.
-Mufei also rejects the princess's affection due to his disdain for the corruption associated with the imperial family, despite his duties to defend people under the Song dynasty.
+While in the palace, Qiao'er becomes infatuated with a young general, Lin Mufei (Justin Yuan), which strains her friendship with the princess.
+Mufei rejects the princess's affection due to his disdain for the corruption associated with the imperial family, despite his duty to defend the people under the dynasty.
 During Mufei's absence, Ning is paralyzed after saving Qiao'er from rape.
-Feeling guilty for Ning's condition and hearing rumors that Mufei had been killed in battle at Chuzhou (present-day Huai'an), Qiao'er concedes to marry Ning.
-Mufei, however, has survived and is heartbroken to witness their marriage, creating a complicated love triangle involving him, Qiao'er, and Zhao Jiayi.
+Feeling guilty for Ning's condition and hearing rumors that Mufei has been killed in battle at Chuzhou (present-day Huai'an), Qiao'er concedes to marry Ning.
+Mufei survives, only to be heartbroken by their marriage—a development that creates a complicated love square between him, Qiao'er, Zhao Jiayi, and Fang Ning.

-Huang Qiao'er recognizes that although she cannot be with the man she desires due to her marriage, being Ning's wife also has advantages.
+Huang Qiao'er recognizes that although she cannot be with the man she is enraptured with, being Ning's wife offers certain advantages.
 Her mother-in-law (Cheng Pei-pei) imparts the family's dyeing secrets, refining her textile skills.
-Nevertheless, Ning is aware of Qiao'er's lingering feelings for Lin Mufei, leading him to alcoholism and resulting in abuse stemming from his jealousy, and he considers divorcing her despite still being in love with her.
+Nevertheless, Ning remains aware of Qiao'er's lingering feelings for Lin Mufei.
+Trapped in a cycle of physical disability and emotional insecurity, Ning's descent into alcoholism turns his love into a source of toxicity, leading him to consider divorce despite his underlying affection.
 Meanwhile, Zhao Jiayi remains devoted to Lin and, upon discovering he is alive, leaves the palace to find him.
 With assistance from Mufei's mother, Jiayi locates him in Changzhou, claiming she wishes to be with him in battle.